researchart/fse20/submissions/reusable/fse-508/README.md

 To facilitate the review of the artifact, the dataset is already provided in the folder *./data*

-You can download the processed version yourself [here]().
 You can have more information on the dataset [here](https://www.kaggle.com/wendykan/lending-club-loan-data)

 ## Setup the model